mmatyas/pegasus-docs/docs/themes/api.md

 Method | Description
 ---|---
 `launch()` | Launch this game.

-If the games launches successfully, Pegasus closes down while the game runs.
+Launching a game may fail, in which case the reason is logged (and in the future, will be shown to the user).
+If the game starts up successfully, Pegasus minimizes its resource usage and goes to the background while the game runs.
+On return, the theme will be reloaded -- if you wish it to remember something, <del>you can use `api.memory`</del> (will be implemented next week).

 ## Assets